Dionisiy/CA/resource-v.md

 > **Important**: JavaScript prior to ECMAScript2015 does not have block scope.
 Variables introduced within a block are scoped to the containing function or script, and the effects of setting them persist beyond the block itself.
 In other words, block statements do not define a scope.
 "Standalone" blocks in JavaScript can produce completely different results from what they would produce in C or Java.
 For example:

+###Conditional statements

+A conditional statement is a set of commands that executes if a specified condition is true.
+JavaScript supports two conditional statements: if...else and switch.

+###if...else statement

+Use the if statement to execute a statement if a logical condition is true.
+Use the optional elseclause to execute a statement if the condition is false.
+An if statement looks as follows: